 Custom Split levels & Sloping Blocks

 Many builders run a mile when they see a steely sloping block requiring a unique solution.

 At Rossdale, we embrace such challenges.
-Over 35 years, we’ve built award-winning homes on land of every size, shape and slope.
+Since 1980, we’ve built award-winning homes on land of every size, shape and slope.